NUTR 435: Nutrition Counseling and Education I

 Credit Hours: (3)

-Presents current best practice techniques in nutrition counseling and education, including professional issues for the Registered Dietitian.
+Presents current best practice techniques in nutrition counseling and education, including professional issues for the Registered Dietitian Nutritionist.

 Detailed Description of Course

-The purpose of this course is to present current counseling theories, behavior change models and educational techniques used by the nutrition practitioner to effect changes in food behaviors consistent with evidence based nutrition protocols for prevention or management of disease.
-Professional issues related to the provision of nutrition therapy by the Registered Dietitian will also be addressed.
+The purpose of this course is to present current counseling theories, behavior change models and educational techniques used by the nutrition practitioner to effect changes in food behaviors consistent with evidence based nutrition guidlines for prevention or management of disease.
+Professional issues addressed include Scope of Practice for the Registered Dietitian Nutritionist and the Code of Ethics for the Nutrition and Dietetics Profession.

 Detailed Description of Conduct of Course